Ni-mie/simple_shell/README.md

-This is the root directory of simple shell
+This is the root directory for simple shell